 Cardiac catheterization can help your doctor diagnose and treat problems that might otherwise cause larger issues, such as a heart attack or stroke.
 You may be able to prevent a heart attack or stop a future stroke if your doctor is able to correct any problems discovered during the procedure.

 Any procedure that involves your heart comes with a particular set of risks.
-However, cardiac catheterization is considered relatively low-risk, and very few people have any problems.
+Cardiac catheterization is considered relatively low-risk, and very few people have any problems.
 The risks of complications, though rare, are higher if you have diabetes or kidney disease, or if you’re 75 years or older.

 The risks associated with catheterization include: